 UBC's oldest building—the Chemistry Building—reopens featuring new state-of-the-art research and learning facilities.
 The renovation of the building (formerly the Science Building) is part of UBC Renew, a $120-million partnership between UBC and the provincial government.

-More than $100 million in investment from the British Columbia and Federal governments bolsters two major infrastructure projects at UBC Science: The Earth Systems Science Building and the renewal of two wings of the UBC Bioscience Buildings.
+More than $100 million in investment from the British Columbia and Federal governments bolsters two major infrastructure projects at UBC Science: The Earth Sciences Building and the renewal of two wings of the UBC Bioscience Buildings.

 The official opening of UBC's Beaty Biodiversity Centre, a $50 million complex that houses some of the best biodiversity researchers in the world, and the university's two-million specimen strong natural history collection.
 The 11,000 square metre, four-storey project was made possible by support from the Canada Foundation for Innovation (CFI), the Province of British Columbia, an $8-million gift from UBC alumni Ross and Trisha Beaty, and a $3-million gift from the djavad mowafaghian foundation.